aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers/README.md

 When configured on a route, the API Gateway service validates the JWTs submitted by the client, and allows or denies access based on its content.

+API gateway uses the `identitySource` to determine where to look for the token.
+By default it checks the http `Authorization` header.
+However it also [supports a number of other options](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-lambda-authorizer.html#http-api-lambda-authorizer.identity-sources).
+It then decodes the JWT and validates the signature and claims, against the options defined in the authorizer and route (scopes).
+For more information check the [JWT Authorizer documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html).

 ```ts
 const authorizer = new HttpJwtAuthorizer({
   jwtAudience: ['3131231'],